benknoble/benknoble.github.io/pages/testimonials.md

 permalink: /testimonials/
 ---

+- "I am excited to work with Ben: he is a great teacher and sets an amazing example for the platform."
+- "Ben showed me some new tools and techniques that enabled me to write cleaner, more intuitive code.
+He was receptive of feedback when I reviewed his work and always open to two-way dialogue to work towards the best possible solution.
+He gave his full attention whenever we met even though the work was outside his normal scope."
+- "Provides incredibly thoughtful feedback"
+- "Sometimes folks like to sit there and point fingers but not offer to help.
+  Ben does not fall into this category: he actively partners with others to call out opportunities, bolster user experience, and add new features."
+- "A pleasure to work with"
+- "The first thing I noticed about Ben was his attention to detail and commitment to producing the highest quality code.
+Ben is able to get up to speed on the most complex services and contribute thoughtful comments and suggestions via PR reviews.
+He always provides detailed explanations and background in his PRs, which helps us to learn and to understand the changes and the though process behind them."
+- "Always brings a lot of energy to solving problems"
+- "Willing to share his deep knowledge of Git"
+- "Contributes in a style I wish I saw more of.
+Not afraid to try something even if it doesn't pan out, and it often leads to great things."
+- "Ben goes above and beyond to make Capital One a great place to work."
+- "Ben displays endless generosity, passionate and effective communication, and remarkable influence."
 - "One of the best engineers on the platform"
 - "I’m impressed by his code quality, attention to detail, critical thinking, and initiative to improve."